evellynsc/ArborealJumpNumberVS19/README.md

 #### 2. Algorithm configuration
-The algorithm configuration is setted up using a dictionary as described below
+The algorithm configuration is set up using a dictionary as described below

 Configuration | Description | value type
 ---|---|---